W-Z-FinTech-GmbH/websms/README.md

 )
 ```

-All API calls are made using HTTP requests to WebSMS web API.
+All API calls are made using HTTP requests to websms web API.
 User can
 specify network timeout for each request:
 ```python
 send_sms(